finos/FDC3/docs/api/spec.md

 1. The 'system' channels, which have a well understood identity.

-    > **Deprecation notice:** Earlier versions of FDC3 include the concept of a 'global' system channel for backwards compatibility with FDC3 1.0.
-In future, there won't be a 'global' channel (see [below](#the-global-channel) for more detail).

 2. The 'app' channels, which have a transient identity and need to be revealed